Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 ### IT Pioneers

-There's a discernible inclination in quotes here toward the first generation of IT whose, no better word, fundamental input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup> Both&nbsp;their&nbsp;foresights and delusions count.
+There's a discernible inclination in quotes here toward the first generation of IT whose, no better word, fundamental input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup> Both&nbsp;their&nbsp;foresights and enough delusions count.

 \_________